Scott Joplin

-Joplin grew up in a musical family of railway laborers in Texarkana, Arkansas, developing his own musical knowledge with the help of local teachers.
-While in Texarkana, he formed a vocal quartet and taught mandolin and guitar.
-During the late 1880s, he left his job as a railroad laborer and traveled the American South as an itinerant musician.
-He went to Chicago for the World's Fair of 1893, which played a major part in making ragtime a national craze by 1897.

-Joplin moved to Sedalia, Missouri, in 1894 and earned a living as a piano teacher.
-There he taught future ragtime composers Arthur Marshall, Scott Hayden and Brun Campbell.
-He began publishing music in 1895, and publication of his "Maple Leaf Rag" in 1899 brought him fame.
-This piece had a profound influence on writers of ragtime.
-It also brought Joplin a steady income for life.
-In 1901, Joplin moved to St. Louis, where he continued to compose and publish and regularly performed in the community.
-In 1903, the score to his first opera, A Guest of Honor, was confiscated—along with his belongings—for non-payment of bills, (likely as a result of being robbed) and is now considered lost.
+Joplin grew up in a musical family of railway laborers in Texarkana, Texas.
+During the late 1880s, he traveled the American South as a musician.
+He went to Chicago for the World's Fair of 1893, which helped make ragtime a national craze by 1897.
+Joplin moved to Sedalia, Missouri, in 1894 and worked as a piano teacher.
+He began publishing music in 1895, and his "Maple Leaf Rag" in 1899 brought him fame and a steady income.
+In 1901, Joplin moved to St. Louis and two years later scored his first opera, A Guest of Honor.
+It was confiscated—along with his belongings—for non-payment of bills and is now considered lost.
+In 1907, Joplin moved to New York City to (unsuccessfully) find a producer for a new opera.
+In 1916, Joplin descended into dementia from neurosyphilis.
+His 1917 death marks the end of the ragtime era.

-In 1907, Joplin moved to New York City to find a producer for a new opera.
-He attempted to go beyond the limitations of the musical form that had made him famous but without much monetary success.
-His second opera, Treemonisha, was never fully staged during his life.
-In 1916, Joplin descended into dementia as a result of neurosyphilis.
-In mid-January 1917, he was admitted to a mental asylum and died there less than three months later at the age of 48.
-Joplin's death is widely considered to mark the end of ragtime as a mainstream music format; over the next several years, it evolved with other styles into stride, jazz and, eventually, swing.

 Joplin's music was rediscovered and returned to popularity in the early 1970s with the release of a million-selling album recorded by Joshua Rifkin.
-This was followed by the Academy Award–winning 1973 film The Sting, which featured several of Joplin's compositions, most notably "The Entertainer", a piece performed by pianist Marvin Hamlisch that received wide airplay.
-Treemonisha was finally produced in full, to wide acclaim, in 1972.
-In 1976, Joplin was posthumously awarded a Pulitzer Prize.
+This was followed by the Academy Award–winning 1973 film The Sting, which featured several of Joplin's compositions.
+Treemonisha, his second opera, was produced in 1972; and, in 1976, Joplin was awarded a Pulitzer Prize.